alexandru/alexn.org/_snippets/2021-01-20-tagless-final-vs-oop.md

 1. Which signature do you prefer?
 2. Just looking at the signature, what can potentially be wrong with the "tagless final" version?
+3. Also discuss the 2 type-class approaches, what are the potential design problems there?

 ```scala
 // -----------------